inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/the-advantages-of-being-a-blind-programmer-podcast.md

 link: "https://changelog.com/podcast/206"
 keywords: []
 learnTags: ["disability"]
-summary: |-
-  A podcast about the experiences and tools of a blind programmer.
+summary: "A podcast about the experiences and tools of a blind programmer. "
 ---
 Parham Doustdar is a blind programmer and joined the show to talk about the advantages he has being a blind programmer, the tools he uses, why he had to quit school, and carving your own path.